Using Perl DBI to publish your data on the web

 Hello\n";

-The first thing to note here is the content-type line which tells the web server the content returned by this CGI script is of mime type text/html and this is followed by two newlines to split the header information from the HTML output i.e. The first thing a CGI program must do is provide the content-type to the web server and the web server recognises the end of the HTTP header information by the double newline.
-In fact this is probably one of the most common mistakes in CGI i.e. not outputting the content-type first. e.g.
+The first thing to note here is the content-type line.
+This tells the web server that content returned by this CGI script is of MIME type text/html.
+Next, two newline characters split the header information from the HTML output.
+The first thing a CGI program must do is provide the CONTENT-TYPE to the web server and the web server recognises the end of the HTTP header information by the double newline.
+In fact, this is probably one of the most common mistakes in CGI: not outputting the CONTENT-TYPE first.
+For example:

 #!/usr/bin/perl -w